Ken Olin: Acting

-Olin began appearing on television as of late 1970's.
+Olin made several guest appearances on episodic primetime TV in the late 1970s and early 1980s.
 His first series regular role was on the short-lived NBC comedy-drama Bay City Blues in 1983.
 He later joined the cast of NBC police drama Hill Street Blues playing Detective Harry Garibaldi from 1984 to 1985, and from 1985 to 1986 co-starred on the CBS prime time soap opera Falcon Crest as Father Christopher Rossini.
-Olin also guest-starred on Murder, She Wrote and Hotel, before was cast as Michael Steadman in the ABC drama series, Thirtysomething.
+Olin also guest-starred on Murder, She Wrote and Hotel before he was cast as Michael Steadman, one of the lead roles in the ABC drama series Thirtysomething.
 Debuting in 1987, the series received critical acclaim, setting a new bar for realism in the realm of prime-time drama.
-For his performance, Olin was nominated for Golden Globe Award for Best Actor – Television Series Drama in 1990.
+For his performance, Olin was nominated for the Golden Globe Award for Best Actor – Television Series Drama in 1990.

 In 1996, Olin played a leading role in the short-lived CBS crime drama EZ Streets.
-From 1998 to 1999, he played the leading role in the another short-lived CBS series, medical drama L.A.
+From 1998 to 1999, he played the leading role in another short-lived CBS series, medical drama L.A.
 Doctors.
-He starred opposite his wife, Patricia Wettig in the 1995 television film Nothing But the Truth, and well as in Telling Secrets (1993) with Cybill Shepherd, The Advocate's Devil (1997) alongside Mariska Hargitay, and Evolution's Child (1999).
+He appeared along with wife Patricia Wettig in the 1995 television film Nothing But the Truth, and well as in Telling Secrets (1993) with Cybill Shepherd, The Advocate's Devil (1997) alongside Mariska Hargitay, and Evolution's Child (1999).
 His film credits include roles in Ghost Story (1981), Queens Logic (1991), and 'Til There Was You (1997).

-From 2007 to 2011, Olin had a recurring role opposite Patricia Wettig in the ABC drama series Brothers & Sisters.
+From 2007 to 2011, Olin had a recurring role opposite wife Patricia Wettig in the ABC drama series Brothers & Sisters.
 From 2015 to 2017, he had a recurring role in the CBS drama series, Zoo.
-In 2020, ABC ordered a sequel for Thirtysomething and Olin is set to return alongside Mel Harris, Timothy Busfield and Patricia Wettig.
+In 2020, ABC ordered a sequel for Thirtysomething and Olin was set to return alongside Mel Harris, Timothy Busfield and Patricia Wettig; however, the project remains in development limbo.